-Only a legal entity organized under the laws of Azerbaijan with asset management provided as the sole category of activity stated in its charter, holding the relevant license and having at least AZN 125,000 of charter capital may be an Investment Fund Manager.
+Only a legal entity organized under the laws of Azerbaijan with asset management provided as the sole category of activity stated in its charter, holding the relevant license and having a minimum charter capital may be an Investment Fund Manager.
 An investment fund may have only one investment fund manager at a time, unless some assets of such an investment fund are located outside of Azerbaijan.
 A foreign investment fund manager may be appointed only with the consent of FIMSA.